binyaminMAKONEN/binyaminMAKONEN/README.md

 ### I am  Binyamin Mekonen
 - A software Developer
-- Currently student at Teach Career college 🎓
+- Currently student at Teach-Career college 🎓
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.
 ### My technical skills